DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 # Introduction

-On one of our first visits to Mungalawurru, a small Aboriginal community eighty kilometres northwest of Tennant Creek, a senior man asked if he could use our Toyota Land Cruiser’s high-frequency radio.
+On one of our first visits to Mungalawurru, a small Aboriginal community 80 kilometer northwest of Tennant Creek, a senior man asked if he could use our Toyota Land Cruiser’s high-frequency radio.
 His relative was in hospital and he wanted to know how the man was faring.
 The extended family gathered around the car as we made contact.
 The doctor